-2012 Delhi gangrape: Convict again claims he was juvenile at the time of crime, SC verdict shortly
+2012 Delhi gangrape: SC dismisses convict’s claim that he was a juvenile at the time of crime

 The convict, Pawan Gupta, has cited a school certificate to claim he was born in 1996.

-The Supreme Court on Monday heard arguments from Delhi gangrape convict Pawan Gupta, who has claimed that he was a juvenile at the time of the crime in 2012.
-Gupta, one of the death-row convicts in the case, moved the top court after the Delhi High Court had rejected his claim and fined his lawyer AP Singh Rs 25,000 for wasting its time.
-The top court will give its verdict at 2.30 pm.
+The Supreme Court on Monday dismissed Delhi gangrape convict Pawan Gupta’s claim that he was a juvenile at the time of the crime in 2012, Bar and Bench reported.
+Gupta, one of the death-row convicts in the case, had moved the top court after the Delhi High Court had rejected his claim and fined his lawyer AP Singh Rs 25,000 for wasting its time.

 Gupta’s counsel AP Singh claimed in the top court on Monday that the government had concealed evidence of the convict’s juvenility from the court, and there was a “big conspiracy” in it, Live Law reported.
 He cited Gupta’s school-leaving certificate to claim that his date of birth was in 1996.
 He claimed that previous courts had not addressed this concern as they had heard the matter in a hurry and there was a media trial.